-NASE 337 Global Climate Change (3 credits) Note: Satisfies the MA/NS or Arts and Sciences elective requirement.
+NASE 337 Global Climate Change (3 credits)

-Examines basic concepts of weather and climate, such as structure of the atmosphere, ocean and atmospheric circulation, and latitudinal and seasonal changes in relationship to distribution of land and water bodies on Earth.
-Also considered are temporal changes in large-scale climatic phenomena, such as atmospheric carbon dioxide, glaciations, sea level change, monsoons, impact of volcanoes, El Nino/Southern Oscillation (ENSO), Greenhouse Effect, stratospheric ozone depletion, desertification, as well as human impacts on climate.
-I
+This course examines the basic concepts of weather and climate, such as structure of the atmosphere, ocean and atmospheric circulation, and latitudinal and seasonal changes in relationship to distribution of land and water bodies on Earth.
+Also considered are temporal changes in large-scale climatic phenomena, such as atmospheric carbon dioxide, glaciations, sea-level change, monsoons, impact of volcanoes, El Niño/Southern Oscillation (ENSO), greenhouse effect, stratospheric ozone depletion, desertification, as well as human impacts on climate.
+LSM: EEGS; ESR; GP

-NASE 339 Weather and Climate (3 credits) Note: Satisfies the MA/NS or Arts and Sciences elective requirement.
+NASE 339 Weather and Climate (3 credits)

 Examines the fundamentals of meteorology, including solar and terrestrial radiation; temperature; air pressure; atmospheric moisture, stability, and circulation; fronts and air masses; thunderstorms; tornadoes; hurricanes; floods and droughts; El Nino; and global warming.
-Goals of the course include the ability to read a weather map, to understand the basis for five-day forecasts, and to be a better weather forecaster than the media stars on TV by simply using a barometer and cloud observations.
+Goals of the course include the ability to read a weather map, to understand the basis for five-day forecasts, and tobe a better weather forecaster than the media stars on TV by simply using a barometer and cloud observations.